Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene

 In conclusion, our work establishes a comprehensive theoretical framework for RMG-insulator charge-transfer heterostructures.
 Starting with a self-consistent electrostatic screening model, we unveil the competition mechanism that leads to the puzzling experimental transport features, i.e., the bent and broadened charge neutrality region.
 We further study the correlated and topological properties of the charge-transfer heterostructures in different regimes.
 When the effective mass of substrate's carriers is much larger than that of RMG, the transferred carriers at the substrate may form a Wigner crystal, which imposes a superlattice electrostatic potential to the low-energy electrons in RMG through interlayer Coulomb interactions.
 This suppresses the kinetic energy, and endows nontrivial topological properties to the low-energy carriers in RMG.
 As a result, Chern insulators emerge at integer fillings of the Wigner supercell driven by long-range electron-electron interactions.
 When the effective mass of substrate's carriers is comparable to that of RMG, interlayer excitonic insulator emerges at charge neutrality.
 Our work thus provides a unified theoretical framework that bridges charge reconstruction, topological properties and strong correlations in charge-transfer van der Waals heterostructures.

-\acknowledgements This work is supported by National Natural Science Foundation of China (grant no. 12404221 and no. U23A6002), the National Key Research and Development Program of China (grant no. 2024YFA1410400 and no. 2022YFA1604400/03) and Shanghai Science and Technology Innovation Action Plan (grant no. 24LZ1401100).
+\acknowledgements This work is supported by National Natural Science Foundation of China (grant no. 12404221, no. U23A6002 and no. 12550403), the National Key Research and Development Program of China (grant no. 2024YFA1410400 and no. 2022YFA1604400/03), the Strategic Priority Research Program of Chinese Academy of Sciences (grant no. XDB1710000), and Shanghai Science and Technology Innovation Action Plan (grant no. 24LZ1401100).

+\paragraph{Data Availability.} The data needed to reproduce the figures in this article are available in \cite{Shiyr2026}.

 \widetext

 \makeatletter \@fnsymbol#1{\ensuremath{\ifcase#1\or \dagger\or \ddagger\or \mathsection\or \mathparagraph\or \|\or **\or \dagger\dagger \or \ddagger\ddagger \else\@ctrerr\fi}} \makeatother

 \makeatletter {S\arabic{equation}} {S\arabic{section}} \bibsection{